MerginMaps/docs/src/layer/settingup_forms.md

 |Value Relation   |[Drop-down menu with values from another table](#value-relation) |![Mergin Maps mobile app value relation field form](./input_forms_valuerelation.jpg "Mergin Maps mobile app value relation field form")   | <MerginMapsProjectShort id="documentation/test_forms" /> |

 :::tip
-Extra configuration can be done to the form layout to make the data collection easier and more consistent, such as using default values, conditional visibility or constraint enforcement.
+Extra configuration can be done to make the data collection easier and more consistent, such as using default values, conditional visibility or constraint enforcement.
 See [Advanced Form Configuration](./settingup_forms_settings/) for more details.
 :::

 ## Text